 LOTS' annual conventions are scheduled in a different part of the country each year as close to July 15 as possible.
-Ideally, annual conventions feature operating layouts, daily excursion tours to various sites of interest to Members, table sales of Lionel trains (swap meet), Member home layout tours, a Lionel L.L.C. "what's new and newsy" seminar and a closing banquet.
+Ideally, annual conventions feature operating layouts, daily excursion tours to various sites of interest to Members, table sales of Lionel trains (swap meet), Member home layout tours, and a closing banquet.
 Watch for the LOTS Train to make a stop in a city near you.

 ONE GREAT BENEFIT LOTS MEMBERS RECEIVE WHEN THEY ATTEND THE NATIONAL CONVENTIONS

-Members, family, and friends of LOTS who attend our national conventions receive many benefits to increase the enjoyability of operating and collecting toy trains.
+Members, family, and friends of LOTS who attend our annual conventions receive many benefits to increase the enjoyability of operating and collecting toy trains.

 In addition to the annual convention each year, L.O.T.S. strives to hold regional train meets.
 Ideally, regional LOTS meets should feature operating layouts, table sales of Lionel trains, toy train videos, modeling contests and clinics.
 Club meets shall be open to the public to ensure broad exposure to the pleasure of operating toy trains.